filipopo/UrlShortener/README.md

   For this approach you will need Docker: https://www.docker.com

-  Running `docker compose up` will build the Dockerfile in the current directory and start 3 containers, the python app, a mssql database and an nginx static file server.
-Consider using an .env file with the env-file option
+  Running `docker compose up` will build the Dockerfile in the current directory and start 3 containers, the python app, a mssql database and an nginx static file server

   Alternatively, you can run just the python app like this: